annutt2031/Data-Model_for_Online_Booking_System/README.md

 - expected length (if the attribute is textual);
 - comments (explanations, conditions).

 Mnemonics are often defined by developers according to the rules of a particular programming language.
 It should be understood that this is the most stable identifier of an entity.
-Any other attribute, even the name, can change in the process of task development.
+Any other attribute, even the name, may change in the course of task development.

-Don't add attributes "just in case" if you are in doubt and not sure if that the attribute is really needed.
+Don't add attributes "just in case" if you have doubts and are not sure that the attribute is really needed.

 If an entity (object) consists of several blocks, the multiplicity and mandatory nature of the block should be specified when describing the blocks.
-When building an ER diagram, blocks are specified as separate classes (objects) related to the original one.
+When creating an ER diagram, blocks are specified as separate classes (objects) related to the original one.

 ### 6. Class Diagram <div id="26"></div>

-Class diagram [(https://ru.wikipedia.org/wiki/%D0%90%D0%BD%D0%B3%D0%BB%D0%B8%D0%B9%D1%81%D0%BA%D0%B8%D0%B9_%D1%8F%D0%B7%D1%8B%D0%BA) is a structure diagram of the  [UML](https://ru.wikipedia.org/wiki/UML), that shows the general structure of the hierarchy of system classes, their cooperations, attributes (fields), methods, interfaces and relationships between them.
+Class diagram [(https://ru.wikipedia.org/wiki/%D0%90%D0%BD%D0%B3%D0%BB%D0%B8%D0%B9%D1%81%D0%BA%D0%B8%D0%B9_%D1%8F%D0%B7%D1%8B%D0%BA) is a structural diagram of the [UML](https://ru.wikipedia.org/wiki/UML) that shows the general structure of the hierarchy of system classes, their interactions, attributes (fields), methods, interfaces, and relationships between them.

-Widely used not only for documentation and visualization, but also for construction via forward or reverse engineering.
+It is widely used not only for documentation and visualization, but also for construction via forward or reverse engineering.

 ### 7. The Сoncept of Сlass Identification <div id="27"></div>

 1. Identify not specific entities of the physical world, but classes, a generalization of entities.
-Entities = classes.
+Entities = Classes.
-2. Identifying entities: identify noun-verb pairs from task descriptions, use cases, requirements, interviews, reports, user stories and interfaces.
+2. Identify entities: identify noun-verb pairs from task descriptions, use cases, requirements, interviews, reports, user stories, and interfaces.
 All nouns are potential entities or their attributes.
 Verbs and verb groups are operations that can be performed by or on entities.
 3. Principle: Do not create unnecessary entities.
 Model those aspects of the system that are contained in the requirements.

-The class diagram consists of three sections:
+The class diagram has three sections:

 - Top: the name of the class.
-It is centered and printed in bold.
-The first letter is capital.
+It is centered and bold.
+The first letter is capitalized.
 - Middle: fields (attributes) of the class.
 They are left-aligned and the first letter is lowercase.
 - Bottom: methods of the class.
 They are also left-aligned and the first letter is lowercase.